WinandMe/UmaRacingProject/README.md

 > **Note:** Parts of this project were developed with AI-assisted coding
 > as the author continues to learn.\
-> Contributions, feedback, and improvements are always welcome.
+> feedbacks are always welcome.

 ------------------------------------------------------------------------